While having ice-cream with family,

 But usually I find that once we reach a certain age, then we need to put ourselves through rigorous discipline rules set by someone else at least for a while.
 Because the discipline set by parents/teachers usually becomes a habit and sometimes an unconscious tendency.
 Moreover, these also often would depend on the parents mental drama.
 So they are not necessarily liberating.
 Usually spending some time at an ashram or army training or some other such environment should break a lot of your compulsions.
 And also distance yourself a little bit from the mental drama so that you are not ruled by it.
 This is why usually these people with some time spent in these environments seem way more empowered internally.
 Because they are more capable of consciously creating a life than just following the rigors of life.
 And falling prey to what life brings them.

-This mental drama is what is the ‘Prarabdha karma’ as far as I understand, which is considered the allotted karma for this life.
+This mental drama is what is the ‘Prarabdha karma’ as far as I understand (though I am not sure), which is considered the allotted karma for this life.
 And breaking this is not too difficult, if we are able to put ourselves through a certain rigour for certain amount of time.
 Ideally in a spiritually charged environment.

 And as Sadhguru says,